basalt-rs/basalt-rs.github.io/src/cli/index.md

 To build a server, you first must have a valid server configuration.
 By default this is a `basalt.toml` file in the current working directory, but any other valid file can be supplied.
+To get started with an example configuration, you can run the `basalt init` command.

 *NOTE: The Basalt Server leverages docker for security and portability*